nkREPAIR/nkrepair.github.io/about.md

----
-layout: page
-title: "About"
-permalink: /about/
----

 # About

 I am a newbie Electronics Repair and IT Technician.
 I wanted to a keep a knowledge base of all everything I’ve learned and decided to publish it publicly so it may one day help someone else.